marisogo/test/README.md

 <br>

 ### Taipy CORE - a walk on the code side
-<div align="left">If you prefer coding your configurations, Taipy's got you 🫵 </div>
+<div align="left">If you prefer coding your configurations instead of using Taipy Studio, Taipy's got you 🫵 </div>

 *<div align="left">Check out the Movie Genre Filter scenario creation with this [Demo](https://docs.taipy.io/en/latest/getting_started/getting-started-core/) </div>*